Helix detail photography

 When can I wear a BVLA piece?

-After the three-month downsize, if the heal is tracking well.
+After the four-week downsize, if the heal is tracking well.
 Some clients choose a BVLA starter at placement — implant-safe and ready to wear long-term, so no second jewellery change is needed.

 Ready